beejjorgensen/bgc/src/bgc_part_0300_functions.md

 ## Passing by Value {#passvalue}

-When you pass a value to a function, _a copy of that value_ gets made in this magical mystery world known as _the stack_^[Now. _technically speaking_, the C specification doesn't say anything about a stack.
-It's true.
-Your system might not use a stack deep-down for function calls.
+I'd mentioned earlier that when you pass an argument to a function, a copy of that argument gets made and stored in the corresponding parameter.
-But it either does or looks like it does, and every single C programmer on the planet will know what you're talking about when you talk about "the stack".
-It would be just mean for me to keep you in the dark.
-Plus, the stack analogy is excellent for describing how recursion works.].
-(The stack is just a hunk of memory somewhere that the program allocates memory on.
-Some of the stack is used to hold the copies of values that are passed to functions.)

-For now, the important part is that _a copy_ of the variable or value is being passed to the function.
-The practical upshot of this is that since the function is operating on a copy of the value, you can't affect the value back in the calling function directly.
-Like if you wanted to increment a value by one, this would NOT work:
+If the argument is a variable, a copy of the value of that variable gets made and stored in the parameter.

+More generally, the entire argument expression is evaluated and its value determined.
+That value is copied to the parameter.

+In any case, the value in the parameter is its own thing.
+It is independent of whatever values or variables you used as arguments when you made the function call.

+So let's look at an examnple here.
+Study it and see if you can determine the output before running it:

 ``` {.c .numberLines}
 void increment(int a)